 Until recently scientists recognized only five species of peacock bass, C. temensis, C. ocellaris, C. monoculus, C. orinocensis and C. intermedia.
 A recent rediscription of the genus now includes 15 named species with the possibility of other species yet to be described (although there is still debate on this topic).
 All species are called tucunaré in Brazil, while most Spanish speaking South American countries use the term pavón.

 Morphology: Although including a range of wildly differing species, Cichlids share several unique physical characteristics.
 All have only one nostril on each side of the head, not two, and they have both a spiny, and a soft, dorsal fin.

 Behavior: Cichlids show some of the most complex and highly evolved behavior patterns of all fishes.
 Because of the family's diversity, it is difficult to ascribe characteristics to all members of the group.
 However, many generalities effectively apply to the majority of species.
 Cichlids are among the intellectuals of fishes.
 They are highly intelligent and it has been shown by scientists that cichlids can learn.
 (The way they sometimes tear up my gear, I'd swear they knew who I was and had passed the word among themselves.)
 Cichlids are generally very aggressive and pugnacious.
 They are often extremely territorial.

-Reproduction: One generalization that can be made about New World cichlids is that they are all substrate spawners.
-Although some species may guard eggs or young in their mouths at some time during the brooding cycle, none are true mouthbreeders.
+Reproduction: One generalization that can be made about New World Cichlids (in contrast to African Cichlids) is that they are all substrate spawners.
+Although several species may guard eggs or young (i.e. the Convict Cichlid) in their mouths at some time during the brooding cycle, none are true mouthbreeders.
 Some (notably the famous aquarium discus) provide nourishment for the young directly from their bodies.

 A World-Class Fighter